George Huntington Williams collection

 Single copies may be made for research purposes.
 Researchers are responsible for determining any copyright questions.
 It is not necessary to seek our permission as the owner of the physical work to publish or otherwise use public domain materials that we have made available for use, unless Johns Hopkins University holds the copyright.

 George Huntington Williams was a mineralogist, petrologist, and professor of Geology at Johns Hopkins University from 1882 to 1894.
 He was born in Utica, N.Y.
 Jan.
 28, 1856.
-Williams received his Ph.D. from the University of Heidelberg (1882) where he studied with the renowned teacher of microscopic petrography, Heinrich Rosenbush.
-Williams accepted a position in the newly established Geology department at Hopkins and pioneered the instruction of petrography in American universities.
+Williams received his Ph.D. from the University of Heidelberg (1882) where he studied under Heinrich Rosenbush, a professor of microscopic petragraphy who received the 1903 Wollaston Medal from the Geological Society of London.
+Williams accepted a position in the newly established Geology department at Hopkins and led the instruction of petrography in American universities.
 Henry Carvill Lewis (1853-1888), a geologist and mineralogist, was a Fellow in Williams's laboratory and shared his interest in petrologic studies.
 Like Williams, Lewis left for Heidelberg (1885-1887) to continue his studies with Professor Rosenbush.
 George Huntington Williams died in 1894.

 0.71 Cubic Feet (1 legal size document box, 1 legal half-size document box)